DonnyPereira/LatentCriminal.github.io/content/post/W_4_Post.md

 +++

 ### SLO1 — Introduction
-The theme of this week is web application pen testing.
+The theme of this week is boot2root.

  I have also gotten a lot better at using a schedule.
 One thing I have found which I have included in my portfolio this week is my declaration of goals, justifications for them, and methods for achievement .
 By clearly defining my goals in a non-abstract concrete way, I have a target to aim at and I can clearly see if my actions are producing positive/negative results.
 The methods of achievement are my way of breaking the goal down into manageable chunks and clearly defining the path I will take to achieve them.
 This is really important because I use this to make my schedule.